yashksaini-coder/CodeReview-agent-challenge/README.md

 ##### Nosana Job Definition

-We have included a nosana job definition at <./nos_job_def/nosana_mastra.json>, that you can use to publish your agent to the Nosana network.
+We have included a Nosana job definition at <./nos_job_def/nosana_mastra.json>, that you can use to publish your agent to the Nosana network.

 **Deploying using [@nosana/cli](https://github.com/nosana-ci/nosana-cli/)**